 Poland's unemployment rate rose to 6.5 percent in January of 2021 from 6.2 percent in the previous month and matching market consensus.
 It was the highest jobless rate since March of 2018, as the number of unemployed increased by 168.2 thousand to a near three-year high of 1.046 million. source: Central Statistical Office of Poland (GUS)

-Unemployment Rate in Poland averaged 12.44 percent from 1990 until 2020, reaching an all time high of 20.70 percent in February of 2003 and a record low of 0.30 percent in January of 1990.
+Unemployment Rate in Poland averaged 12.37 percent from 1990 until 2021, reaching an all time high of 20.70 percent in February of 2003 and a record low of 0.30 percent in January of 1990.
 This page provides the latest reported value for - Poland Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Poland Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2020.
+Poland Unemployment Rate - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

 Unemployment Rate in Poland is expected to be 7.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Unemployment Rate in Poland to stand at 6.60 in 12 months time.
 In the long-term, the Poland Unemployment Rate is projected to trend around 6.10 percent in 2022, according to our econometric models.